hieuk09/hieuk09.github.io/_posts/2018-08-07-pluck-and-distinct.md

 category.products.pluck('DISTICT name') # works, but may fail if name is an aliased column
 ```

-I wonder why there is this wierd behavior...
+I wonder why there is this weird behavior...